operate-first/apps/docs/content/observatorium/thanos/request_grafana_access.md

 # Grafana

 With Grafana access, you will be able to:
-1. Access the Grafana UI to visualize Operate First cluster metrics
+1. Access the Grafana UI to visualize Operate First cluster metrics and logs
 2. View saved metric visualization dashboards in Operate First Grafana instance
 3. Edit/Create new metric visualization dashboards in the Operate First Grafana instance